 In case E2 (user expected a variant that only works sometimes), the systems programmer’s situation is just like E1.
 Poor tools are likely to cause E2-type experiences for systems administrators, however.
 E2 cases present a problem for application programmers, who will have a difficult job knowing how to support their users.

-For case E3 (user expected a variant which is not implemented), there is no work for the programmers to do: if the feature is not supported in software the programmer connects to, then the programmer cannot do anything.
+For case E3 (user expected a variant which is not implemented), the situation is essentially similar to Case E2.

-Case E4 (user does not expect a variant but such exists) is just like case E1, really, except that in some ways it is likely to be harder for the systems programmer.
-When a user expects a variant to work and it does, the systems programmer has someone to ask about what he or she would have expected to work.
-This means that the systems programmer can rely to some extent on system administrator input to help with configuration and discovery.
-If the system administrator does not know about variants, however, the systems programmer’s code might want to be able to find out about them automatically.
-As noted in case E1, such discovery is difficult.
-Because an application programmer aims to make the user experience as smooth as possible, this case is just like E1 (or perhaps more accurately, case E1 is actually case E4).
+In case E4 (user does not expect a variant but such exists), if the programmer does not know about variants, he/she will not include support for variants in the tools used by others.
+Therefore, this case would have a negative impact on other users, e.g., system administrators, network operators, or end users.

-Case E5 (user does not expect a variant, but one works sometimes) is similar to case E1, but is likely to be treated by developers as a case of E6.
-This will probably lead to E3-type behavior for others.
+Case E5 (user does not expect a variant, but one works sometimes) is similar to case E4.

 Law enforcement and security

+This type of user is predominantly affected by mirrored variants, but also by active variants in general.
+The user could also be interested in other states, e.g., allocated variants.
 Those performing law enforcement or security investigations may be a special class of user in that their needs lie somewhere between those of the end user and those of the (other) network administrator.
 They have in principle no special relationship with the operator of the domain name in question, but encounter the names in question as part of some other activity (like an enforcement action or a security breach investigation), and not as part of an effort to obtain some resource or direct some traffic towards the domain.

 Case E1 (user expected a variant and such is implemented) is desirable: the user gets exactly what he or she expects, and can discover all the links among (in the example) example.Y and example.X.